-Section XIV, Representation of a Respondent in Involuntary Commitment - Mental Illness
+Section XV, Representation of a Respondent in Involuntary Commitment - Serious Developmental Disability

-- respondent has recently resided, and any other document relevant to the proceedings; - c.
-Attempt to interview all persons who have knowledge of the circumstances surrounding the involuntary commitment petition or emergency detention, including the petitioners, the police officers who detained the respondent, the psychiatrists, social workers, and other persons who have examined or treated the respondent during the current involuntary commitment or emergency detention proceedings, previous mental health treatment providers, if any; the respondent's family, guardian or acquaintances; and any persons who may provide relevant information or who may be supporting or adverse witnesses at an emergency detention or involuntary commitment hearing; - d.
-Facilitate the exercise of the respondent's rights to be examined by a professional person of the respondent's choice; - e.
-Discuss with the respondent the various medications that the respondent has been prescribed to address the respondent's mental illness, including the effectiveness of the medication, and the long-term effects and side effects of each. - K. Counsel must ensure that a respondent's consent to voluntary treatment is knowing and not a result of coercion or undue influence.
-Counsel shall explain the benefits and privileges of voluntary treatment and care to all respondents as part of counsel's efforts to make respondents aware of all options available to them. - L. If the respondent indicates that he or she would consent to voluntary treatment, counsel shall: - a.
-Ascertain whether the respondent was indeed aware that by electing to convert to voluntary patient status, he or she was agreeing to enter or remain in a mental health facility or begin or continue to receive mental health services; and, - b.
-Make certain that this agreement was not the product of threats, unrealistic promise, or other forms of coercion. - M. If counsel has determined that the respondent's consent to voluntary treatment is knowing and uncoerced, counsel shall immediately take steps to secure the dismissal of the involuntary commitment proceeding. - N. When, due to the respondent's disability, the effect of medication, or other factors, counsel is unable to determine that the conversion to voluntary patient status was made knowingly and voluntarily, he or she shall investigate the circumstances of the respondent's stated desire to voluntarily receive treatment.
+- d.
+Attempt to interview all persons who have knowledge of the circumstances surrounding the involuntary commitment petition: - i.
+The petitioners; - ii.
+The developmental disabilities professional, community services providers, facility staff, social workers, case managers, mental health professionals, and other persons who have examined or treated the respondent during the current involuntary commitment proceedings; - iii.
+Previous service providers, if any; - iv.
+The respondent's family, guardian or acquaintances; - v.
+The responsible person and the person's advocate, if any; and, - vi.
+The persons who may provide relevant information or who may be supporting or adverse witnesses at a commitment hearing. - e.
+Facilitate the exercise of the respondent's right to be examined by a professional person of the respondent's choice. - K. Counsel must ensure that a respondent's consent to receive voluntary services is knowing and not a result of coercion or undue influence.
+Counsel shall explain the benefits and privileges of voluntary services and care to all respondents as a part of counsel's efforts to make respondents aware of all options available to them. - L. If the respondent indicates that he or she would consent to receive voluntary services, counsel shall: - a.
+Ascertain whether the respondent was indeed aware that by electing to convert to voluntary status, he or she was agreeing to enter or remain in services voluntarily; and - b.
+Make certain that this agreement was not the product of threats, unrealistic promise, or other forms of coercion - M. If counsel has determined that the respondent's consent to receive voluntary services is knowing and uncoerced, counsel shall immediately take steps to secure the dismissal of the voluntary commitment proceeding.